Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/user-reactions/Remove_reaction_to_message.md

 **Expected**

 The reaction should be removed from the message in the linked channel or DM/GM on MS Teams.
-After the step 2, the reaction should be removed from the message in the linked channel or DM/GM on MM.
+After step 2, the reaction should be removed from the message in the linked channel or DM/GM on MM.